PV Testing with the Z200 PV Analyzer

 Solar PV panel electrical resistance

 Series resistance derive from different components of solar power installations.
 In the exterior of the PV system, we find series resistance in cables and worn connectors.
 Within the PV modules we find resistance in the junction box connections and and bypass diodes.
 The solar cells in the PV module, represents the most complex source of series resistance.
 The silver busbar and “fingers” on the cell surface have series resistance, and we also find resistance in the front and back contact materials.
 Although the many series resistance components are complex, the general understanding is that high resistance is problematic, and low series resistance is desirable in solar PV systems.
+With the Z200 PV Analyzer PV testing becomes easy and many parameters are measured fast and easy.

 Mechanical damage to the PV cabling can cause a loss of electrical isolation and increased series resistance.